,

 Should I accept DSS tenants?

 As mentioned, blanket bans on accepting DSS tenants are discriminatory.
-This means that you should consider all applications on an individual basis.
+And it’s a statutory requirement that you should consider all applications on an individual basis.

 If you’re still unsure, remember that the tenant has to go through all of the usual checks, and there are options open to you if the rent isn’t paid.